 Students in New York City who are looking for theology degree programs have several options to consider.
 Read about the required coursework and topics at three schools -- all of which are located within half an hour of the city center.
 There is also a table of facts and figures about the institutions, as well as some details on a few other school options in the area.

 - Manhattan's The General Theological Seminary, located about three miles from downtown NYC, is an institution associated with the Episcopal Church.
-The school offers master's degrees focused on theology and divinity as well as a doctoral program in theology.
+The school offers master's degrees focused on theology and divinity.

 - Union Theological Seminary, located in the Morningside Heights section of NYC about eight miles from the center of the city, is an independent Christian seminary.
 Students can earn master's and doctoral degrees focused in various areas of theology and divinity.
 There's also a dual-degree program that combines the study of social work with divinity.

 - Fordham University is a Jesuit university routed in the Catholic tradition located in the Bronx.
 Fordham offers theology bachelor's, master's and doctoral degrees.
 The campus is roughly 15 miles from central NYC.